Pin - the problem with contacts

 Hi Richard (@rszoeke),

 Thank you for clarifying the use of the symmetry boundary condition.
-I have added two new runs to my example project
+I have added two new runs to my [example project][!!!THIS LINK IS NO LONGER AVAILABLE!!!]

 Run 2: Symmetry constraints are replaced with fixed constraints (recommended method for applying symmetry).